faisal7806/frappe-server-side/Model-View-Separation.md

 ### Changes to doctype processing

 1. Get the view file as doctype.__view and model file as doctype.__model
-2. Keep individual model, view objects for each of the forms / models
+2. Keep individual model, view objects for each of the forms / models:

     wn.app.models[dt][dn]
     wn.app.model_types[dt]